Condensing Gas Rooftop Units (C-RTUs)

 C-RTU Training Slides & Webinars

-These various slide sets were used for trainings that explored the gas-fired condensing rooftop unit (C-RTU) technology and its performance on commercial facilities.
+The following training presentations explored gas-fired C-RTU technology and its performance on commercial facilities.
 The trainings highlight the energy efficiency benefits associated with C-RTUs, while debunking current myths.